Introduction to intercountry adoption

 The first step in intercountry adoption

-As a first step, you should speak to your local trust or a voluntary adoption agency registered to work on intercountry adoption.
+As a first step, you should speak to your local Health and Social Care Trust or a voluntary adoption agency registered to work on intercountry adoption.
 Contacts for these can be found on the Department of Health (DoH) website.

 Helping you with the application process